 Related Reading: He was looking for a rebound, she was looking for a relationship…What happens next is a surprise

 2. Intimacy in a rebound relationship

-In a rebound relationship, you are not really looking for emotional connect or dependency: It is usually more physical.
+In a rebound relationship, you are not really looking for emotional connection or dependence.
+It is usually more physical.
 You want your rebound relationship to admire and adore you.
 You want to be the flower rather than the gardener when you rebound in love.

+“In a rebound relationship, you are not yourself.
+You are on a quest toward many answers you didn’t get out of the broken relationship.
+Till you get there, you remain in the rebound and not ready to foster a lasting, meaningful new connection,” says Jaseena.
 You want undivided attention and longing from your partner to help you heal your broken heart.
-Basically, you want all the positives of being in a relationship without investing much of your intellectual or emotional energy.
+Basically, you want all the positives of being in a relationship without investing much of your emotional energy.

-They say, cure of a broken relationship is sleeping with others.
-You feel sad thinking about how you remained faithful towards someone who didn’t appreciate you.
-Especially if you are cheated on in your previous relationship, then you need your rebound relationship to make you feel sexy and beautiful.
+They say the cure to a broken relationship is sleeping with others.
+You feel sad thinking about how you remained faithful toward someone who didn’t appreciate you.
+Especially if you were cheated on in your previous relationship, then you need your rebound relationship to make you feel sexy and beautiful.

 3. Show off

 Breaking up, especially after a long-term committed relationship is hard, not only on yourself but also on your social reputation.
 Rumors spread like wildfire and people start looking at you differently.
 You don’t like being the villain in the public eye and you absolutely hate being an object of pity.

 So when you rebound in love, you show it off to your acquaintances.
 You show your partner off like a medal you have owned or a prize that you have earned.
 You show off that amazing chemistry between the two of you.
 You show off how happy you are, albeit faking it from outside.